benjaminion/upgrading-ethereum-book/src/book.md

   - Unsigned integers: a `uintN` is an `N`-bit unsigned integer, where `N` can be 8, 16, 32, 64, 128 or 256.
   - Booleans: a `boolean` is either `True` or `False`.

-The serialistion of basic types is very simple.
+The serialisation of basic types lives up to the "simple" name:
   - `uintN` types are encoded as the little-endian representation in `N/8` bytes.
 For example, the decimal number 12345 (`0x3039` in hexadecimal) as a `uint16` type is serialised as `0x3930` (two bytes).
 The same number as a `uint32` type is serialised as `0x39300000` (four bytes).
   - `boolean` types are always one byte and serialised as `0x01` for true and `0x00` for false.